 All visitors to the BIPOC Outdoor Gear Library must be masked (with the exception of those that are medically exempt) and sanitize their hands on entry.
 Masks can be removed if borrowers are 6ft from the nearest person.
 Those with medical exemptions are asked to consider our contactless pickup option.

-Membership is at no cost and is available to those:
+Joining the library is at no cost and is available to those:

 Who self-identify as Black, Indigenous or a Person of Colour